 |Van Nuys, CA.||No||unk||Yes||unk|

-to date.
+the trim tag to match the engine type (L6 or V8).
 Any "unk" entry is still questionable.
 Anyone finding

 a trim tag from one of these plants with an odd 3rd digit is encouraged